Milnor fibre boundary of a non-isolated surface singularity: The characteristic polynomial of

-On the other hand, for $\lambda\not=1$, (\ref{ss:FIBR}) and (\ref{egyenlo}) provides the following identity in terms of the local horizontal/Milnor algebraic monodromies of the transversal types (i.e. in terms of the monodromy operators of the local singularities of $C$): In order to see this, we apply (\ref{feature1}), and the Wang homological exact sequence for $F'_j\to \partial _{2,j}\to S^1$, cf. (\ref{cor:h1}).
+On the other hand, for $\lambda\not=1$, section \ref{ss:FIBR} and (\ref{egyenlo}) provide the following identity in terms of the local horizontal/Milnor algebraic monodromies of the transversal types (i.e. in terms of the monodromy operators of the local singularities of $C$): In order to see this, we apply \ref{feature1} and the Wang homological exact sequence for $F'_j\to \partial _{2,j}\to S^1$ with \ref{cor:h1}.

-Indeed, if $B$ is a 1--Jordan block of $M'_{j,hor}$ with eigenvalue $\lambda$, and $\lambda^d=1$, then this creates a 1--block in $M'_{j,ver}$ with eigenvalue 1, and the corresponding 1--dimensional eigenspace survives in $coker(M'_{j,ver}-1)$.
+Indeed, if $B$ is a 1--Jordan block of $M'_{j,hor}$ with eigenvalue $\lambda$, and $\lambda^d=1$, then this creates a 1--block in $M'_{j,ver}$ with eigenvalue 1, and the corresponding 1--dimensional eigenspace survives in $\coker(M'_{j,ver}-1)$.

-If $B$ is a 2--Jordan block of $M'_{j,hor}$ with eigenvalue $\lambda$, and $\lambda^d=1$, then this creates a 2--block in $M'_{j,ver}$ with eigenvalue 1, and in $coker(M'_{j,ver}-1)$ only a 1--dimensional space survives, and $M'_{j,hor}$ acts on it by multiplication by $\lambda$. \end{bekezdes} This and the last identity of (\ref{cor:corank}) imply:
+If $B$ is a 2--Jordan block of $M'_{j,hor}$ with eigenvalue $\lambda$, and $\lambda^d=1$, then this creates a 2--block in $M'_{j,ver}$ with eigenvalue 1, and in $\coker(M'_{j,ver}-1)$ only a 1--dimensional space survives, and $M'_{j,hor}$ acts on it by multiplication by $\lambda$. \end{bekezdes} This and the last identity of \ref{cor:corank} imply:

-\begin{example}\labelpar{ex:ACirr} Assume that $C$ is irreducible, and it has a unique singular point $(C,P)$ which is locally equisingular to $\{(u^2+v^3)(u^3+v^2)=0\}$.
-For the embedded resolution graph of $(C,P)$ see (\ref{ex:cyln}).
+\begin{example}\labelpar{ex:ACirr} Assume that $C$ is irreducible and it has a unique singular point $(C,p)$ which is locally equisingular to $\{(f'=u^2+v^3)(u^3+v^2)=0\}$. \ix{equisingularity} For the embedded resolution graph of $(C,p)$ see \ref{ex:cyln}.
 In order to get $\gc$ one has to add one more vertex, which will have genus decoration $[g]$, where $2g=(d-1)(d-2)-12$, and it will support $d$ arrows.
 The reader is invited to complete the picture of $\gc$.

 By (\ref{eq:vegsohom}), we get that the characteristic polynomial of the monodromy operator acting on $H_1(\partial F)$ is In all the cases, the multiplicity of the eigenvalue 1 is $k_1=(d-1)(d-2)-11=(d-1)(d-2)-\mu(f')$.
 If $d$ is odd, then there are no other eigenvalues, hence the complex monodromy on $H_1(\partial F,\bfc)$ is trivial.